 the financial assurance in respect of the waste may be terminated by the licensee.

 [Regulation 24 inserted in Gazette 26 Jun 1998 p.
-3371-2.]
+3371-2; amended in Gazette 29 Sep 2006 p.
+4262.]

 25. Amount of levy — when waste received at licensed landfill with weighbridge

-(1) Subject to any exemption granted on application under regulation 23(2), waste to which this Part applies that is received at a licensed landfill with a weighbridge is to be weighed on the weighbridge at the time of delivery and the weight of the waste as shown at the weighbridge is to be the weight that is used for the purpose of determining the amount of the levy under regulation 27.
+(1) Subject to any exemption granted on application under regulation 23(2), waste to which this Part applies that is received at a category 64 or 65 licensed landfill with a weighbridge is to be weighed on the weighbridge at the time of delivery and the weight of the waste as shown at the weighbridge is to be the weight that is used for the purpose of determining the amount of the levy under regulation 27.

+(2) If —

+(a) the licensee of a category 64 or 65 licensed landfill has been granted an exemption from the requirement to weigh waste received at the licensed landfill; or

+(b) a category 64 or 65 licensed landfill does not have a weighbridge,

-(2) A licensee who has been granted an exemption from the requirement to weigh waste received is to estimate the weight of that waste in the approved manner, and the estimated weight is to be the weight that is used for the purpose of determining the amount of the levy under regulation 27.
+when waste is received at that licensed landfill the licensee is to estimate the weight of that waste in the approved manner, and the estimated weight is to be the weight that is used for the purpose of determining the amount of the levy under regulation 27.

 [Regulation 25 inserted in Gazette 26 Jun 1998 p.
-3372.]
+3372; amended in Gazette 29 Sep 2006 p.
+4262-3.]

-26. Amount of levy — when waste received at licensed landfill without weighbridge
+26. Amount of waste — category 63 licensed landfills

-(1) If the licensed landfill at which waste to which this Part applies is received does not have a weighbridge, the Chief Executive Officer, having regard to —

-(a) the capacity of the licensed landfill, as specified on the licence;

-(b) the characteristics and density of waste received at the licensed landfill; and

-(c) any survey report made in respect of the licensed landfill,

-from time to time is to estimate the weight of waste received and give the licensee written notice of the estimate.

-(2) The estimated weight notified to the licensee is to be the weight that is used for the purpose of determining the amount of the levy under regulation 27.

-(3) If, after receiving a survey report under subregulation (5), the Chief Executive Officer is of the opinion that the amount of waste received by a licensee during a return period was less than the amount estimated under subregulation (1), the Chief Executive Officer may refund or rebate to the licensee an amount equal to the amount of levy paid in respect of the amount of waste that exceeds the estimated amount.

-(4) The Chief Executive Officer may by written notice direct a licensee of a licensed landfill in respect of which an estimate of weight of waste for the purposes of subregulation (1) has been made to cause —
+(1) The licensee of a category 63 licensed landfill must —

-(a) a survey of the volume of waste received at the licensed landfill in the survey period specified by the Chief Executive Officer to be carried out by an approved person; and
+(a) cause a survey of the premises to be conducted by a surveyor for the purpose of establishing a base from which the volume of waste subsequently disposed of to landfill on the premises can be measured (the “baseline survey”); and

-(b) a report to be prepared on the survey by the person who carried out the survey.
+(b) lodge with the Chief Executive Officer a report of that survey prepared by the surveyor (the “baseline report”).

-(5) The licensee is to give the report of the survey to the Chief Executive Officer within the time specified by the Chief Executive Officer and in a form approved by the Chief Executive Officer.

 Penalty: $5 000.